furystack/furystack/README.md

 ### @furystack/inject

 Inject is a DI / IOC utility that allows you to handle your dependencies easily.
-In short terms - Just mark your services as `Injectable()` and use `injector.getInstance(...)` to retrieve them.
+In short terms - Just mark your services as `Injectable()` and use `injector.getInstance(...)` to retrieve them...